 Syntax Description Example LOG LOG port COM1 or COM2 Defaults to the port that the command was entered on.
-COM1 datatype Enter one of the val id ASCII or Binary Data Logs (see Chapter 4, Page 34 and Appendix D, Page 136) POSA trigger Enter one of the following triggers .
-ONCE Immediately logs the selected data to the selected port once.
+COM1 datatype Enter one of the val id ASCII or Binary Data Logs (see Chapter 4, Page 35 and Appendix D, Page 138) POSA trigger Enter one of the foll owing triggers .
+ONTIME ONCE Immediately logs the selected data to the selected port once.
 Default if trigger field is left blank.
 ONMARK Logs the selected data when a MARKIN electrical event is detected.
 Outputs internal buffers at time of mark - does not extrapolate to mark time.
 Use MKPA/B for extrapolated position at time of mark.
 ONNEW Logs the selected data each time the data is new even if the data is unchanged.
 ONCHANGED Logs the selected data only when the data has changed.
 ONTIME [period], [offset] Immediately logs the selected data and then periodically logs the selected data at a frequency determined by the period and offset parameters.
-The logging will continue until an UNLOG command pertaining to the selected data item is received (see UNLOG Command, Page 132).
+The logging will continue until an UNLOG command pertaining to the selected data item is received (see the UNLOG command, Page 134 ).
 Continuously Will log the data all the time.
 The GPSCard will generate a new log when the output buffer associated with the chosen port becomes empty.
 The continuously option was designed for use with differential corrections over low bit rate data links.
 This will provide optimal record generation rates.
-The next record will not be generated until the last byte of the previous record is loaded into the output buffer of the UART. period Use only with the OZ following values: 0.0 and previously requiat the next even mul time is at the 0.20, 0 log the data when th is not divisible into it the multiples of 7 sec NTIME trigger.
+The next record will not be generated until the last byte of the previous record is loaded into the output buffer of the UART. period d Use only with the ONTIME trigger.
 Units for this parameter are seconds.
-The selected period may be any of the 15, 0.10, 0.20, 0.25, 0.50, 1, 2, 3,, 3600 seconds but may be limited by the GPSCard model ested logs.
-Selected data is logged immediately and then periodic logging of the data will start tiple of the period.
-If a period of 0.20 sec is chosen, then data will be logged when the receiver 0.40, 0.60 and the next (0.80) second marks.
-If the period is 15 seconds, then the logger will be receiver time is at even 1/4 minute marks.
-The same rule applies even if the chosen period is next second or minute marks.
-If a period of 7 seconds is chosen, then the logger will log at sconds less than 60, that is, 7, 14, 21, 28, 35, 42, 49, 56 and every 7 seconds thereafter.
-60 offset Use only with the O. logging events from the period to 60 sec NTIME trigger.
+The selected period may be any of the following values: 0.05, 0.10, 0.20, 0.25, 0.50, 1, 2, 3,, 3600 seconds but may be limited by the GPSCard model and previously requested logs.
+Selected data is logged immediately and then periodic logging of the data will start at the next even multiple of the period.
+If a period of 0.20 sec is chosen, then data will be logged when the receiver time is at the 0.20, 0.40, 0.60 and the next (0.80) second marks.
+If the period is 15 seconds, then the logger will log the data when the receiver time is at even 1/4 minute marks.
+The same rule applies even if the chosen period is not divisible into its next second or minute marks.
+If a period of 7 seconds is chosen, then the logger will log at the multiples of 7 seconds less than 60, that is, 7, 14, 21, 28, 35, 42, 49, 56 and every 7 seconds thereafter. offset Use only with the ONTIME trigger.
 Units for this parameter are seconds.
-It provides the ability to offset the above startup rule.
-If you wished to log data at 1 second after every minute you would set onds and the offset to 1 second (Default is 0).
-1 hold Will prevent a log fro om being removed when the UNLOGALL command is issued HOLD
+It provides the ability to offset the logging events from the above startup rule.
+If you wished to log data at 1 second after every minute you would set the period to 60 seconds and the offset to 1 second (Default is 0). hold Will prevent a log fro om being removed when the UNLOGALL command is issued HOLD

-Syntax: log [port],datatype,[trigger],[period],[offset],{hold} log com1,posa,ontime,60,1
+Syntax: log [port],datatype,[trigger],[period],[offset],{hold}

-The syntax for a command can contain optional parameters (OPT1, OPT2, ...).
+NOTE: The syntax for a command can contain optional parameters (OPT1, OPT2, ...).
 OPT2 may only be used if it is preceded by OPT1.
 OPT3 may only be used if it is preceded by OPT2 and so on.
 Parameters after and including OPT1 will be surrounded by square brackets.

 An optional parameter such as {hold} surrounded by braces may be used with the log command without any preceding optional parameters.

-Example:log coml posa 60 1 hold log coml posa hold
+Example: log coml posa 60 1 hold log coml posa hold